What is hemophilia in children. How is hemophilia inherited and modern methods of treating the disease?

 Symptoms of hemophilia

-According to the degree of decrease in the frequency of hemorrhage in hemophilia, they are distributed as follows: hemarthroses (70-80%), hematomas (10-20%), hematuria (14-20%), gastrointestinal bleeding (8%), hemorrhages in the central nervous system (5% ).
+According to the degree of decreasing frequency of hemorrhage in hemophilia, they are distributed as follows: hemarthrosis (70-80%), hematomas (10-20%), hematuria (14-20%), gastrointestinal bleeding (8%), hemorrhage in the central nervous system (5% ).

-Quite often, with hemophilia, bleeding occurs from the gums, nose, kidneys, and gastrointestinal organs.
-Bleeding can be initiated by any medical manipulation (intramuscular injection, tooth extraction, tonsillectomy, etc.).
-Extremely dangerous for a child with hemophilia are bleeding from the throat and nasopharynx, as they can lead to airway obstruction and require an emergency tracheostomy.
-Hemorrhages in the meninges and brain lead to severe CNS damage or death.
+Quite often with hemophilia, bleeding occurs from the gums, nose, kidneys, and gastrointestinal tract.
+Bleeding can be initiated by any medical procedure (intramuscular injection, tooth extraction, tonsillectomy, etc.).
+Bleeding from the pharynx and nasopharynx is extremely dangerous for a child with hemophilia, as it can lead to airway obstruction and require emergency tracheostomy.
+Hemorrhages in the meninges and brain lead to severe damage to the central nervous system or death.

-A characteristic sign of hemophilia is the delayed nature of bleeding, which usually does not develop immediately after the injury, but after some time, sometimes after 6-12 or more hours.
+A characteristic sign of hemophilia is the delayed nature of bleeding, which usually does not develop immediately after injury, but after some time, sometimes after 6-12 or more hours.

 Diagnosis of hemophilia